 A fiduciary cannot accept any commissions and they must always do what is best for you, without conflicts of interest.
 They should also be totally independent, so they cannot be pressured to sell securities that might be good for their firm, but not necessarily good for you.

 Aren't all advisors required to put my best interests first?

-Not necessarily.
-Even if he calls himself an advisor, anyone who accepts commissions or is not independent is not a fiduciary.
+No. Even if he calls himself a “financial planner” or an advisor, anyone who accepts commissions or is not independent is not a fiduciary.
 Besides the commissions, brokerage firms frequently provide incentives and pressures to sell certain products, such as annuities and low-quality stocks and bonds.
 So instead of doing what’s in your best interest, they are selling you products pitched by their firm.
 They make money first when you buy something, and again when you sell it.
 They make money, regardless of whether or not you do.

 What Is The Difference Between Fee-Only And Fee-Based?

 There are two common forms of financial advisor compensation: fee-only and fee-based.
 They sound very similar, but they have vastly different meanings.

 A fee-only advisor is compensated solely by the fees you pay directly to him.
 He receives no other compensation.

 A fee-based advisor is compensated not only by the fees you pay him for his services, but also by other means, such as commissions and incentives given him from his firm and mutual fund families.